microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 **Step 10.** Setup a branch policy for the *development* branch.
 At this stage we have one or more Azure Pipeline(s) that should be executed on every PR to the *development* branch.
 At the same time successful completion of the build is not a requirement when files not affecting operation of the model are changed.
 Set up the the *Path filter* field in the policy to respond to changes in same set of paths specified in the *_pr_dev_pipeline.yml files.
 More details about how to create a policy can be found [Branch policies and settings](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser).

-**Step 11.
-(Optional)** It's a common practice to execute a training job on the full dataset once a PR has been merged into the development branch.
-At the same time, the training process can take a long time (many hours or even days) and Azure DevOps agent will not be able to report on the status of the training job due to timeout settings.
-So, it's very hard to implement a single CI Build that will wait for a new model (training results) and execute the remaining steps after model approval, model movement promotion to a qa environment, and eventual model deployment etc.

-Azure ML provides a solution that allows us to implement a *server* task in Azure DevOps Build and wait for the result of the pipeline training job with no Azure DevOps agent holding.
-Thanks to that it's possible to wait for results any amount of time and execute all other steps right after completion of the Azure ML training job.
-As for now, the feature is in active development, but you can [visit this link](https://github.com/Azure/azure-mlops-automation) to check the status and find how to get access.
-This new Azure ML feature can be included in your CI Build thanks to the extension that Azure ML team built or you can use RestAPITask for a direct REST call.
-In this template we implemented a version with the extension.

 ## Execute Pipelines

 **Step 12.** *Provision Infrastructure* - Execute the infrastructure provision pipeline (infra_provision_bicep_pipeline.yml OR infra_provision_terraform_pipeline.yml).